Bachelor of Arts in Psychology

 The Department of Psychology undergraduate curriculum provides a broad and balanced treatment of psychology.
 Upon completion of this course of study, students will have received upper-division instruction in at least five of the many sub areas of psychology.
 Thus, they will have knowledge of the diversity of ideas and activities that constitute the field.
 This curriculum is designed to meet the needs of both those students seeking a liberal arts undergraduate degree and those intending to enter advanced training in psychology, education, medicine, or related fields.

-- Students should be able to present their knowledge to relevant parties through clear written and verbal communication.
+- Students will present their knowledge of psychological theory, statistical analyses, and research methods through clear written (APA-style research paper) and verbal (oral presentation) communication.

-- Students should have in-depth understanding of the research in the major topics of study in psychological science.
+- Students will demonstrate in-depth knowledge of the research theories and findings in the foundation areas of study in psychological science (e.g., Physiological, Perception, Cognition, Development, Abnormal, and Social).